borntofrappe/project-euler/021 - Amicable Numbers/README.md

 ### amicableNumbers

-I consider this to be one of my crowning achievements, so bear with me as I try to explain my logic as cleanly as possible.
+Bear with me as I try to explain my thinking as cleanly as possible.

 ```js
 function amicableNumbers(n) {